-Beginning in the 2019-2020 school year, Orange High School implemented a House System.
+Continuing into the 2021-2022 school year, Orange High School will follow the House System.
 A House is a diverse community made up of students from specific grade levels who will transition collectively to different houses as they GROW from sophomores to seniors.
 The Houses are student-led and exist to strengthen the school community, to form students in leadership roles, as well as to ensure all students are actively involved in the school.
 The House system ensures that each student's personal academic and maturity growth is nourished by encouraging strong relationships with House faculty.